-At True Life Center, we provide a supportive environment staffed by caring addiction specialists and therapists.
-Our benzodiazepine taper program gradually eases your benzo drug abuse while you are closely monitored to ensure your safety throughout the entire process.
-One of the best tools you have to overcome this type of addiction is knowledge about Benzodiazepine abuse and addiction.
+At True Life Center, we provide a supportive environment staffed by caring addiction specialists and therapists to help people struggling with benzo abuse.
+Our benzo taper program gradually eases your use of benzo drugs while you are closely monitored to ensure your safety throughout the entire process.
+One of the best tools you have to overcome this type of addiction is knowledge about benzodiazepine abuse and addiction.

 3 Things to Know About Benzodiazepine Abuse and Addiction

 1. Dependency Is Often Inadvertent

 Well-meaning but time-strapped physicians may inappropriately prescribe benzodiazepines to patients without first considering individual risk factors or warning of long-term consequences.
 Then these patients, who trust their doctor’s advice and are desperate to feel better, often take the medication faithfully and responsibly for years without questioning their use.
 Meanwhile, for an estimated 15 to 44 percent of benzodiazepine users, the body adapts to the drug so that physical dependence is developed.
 It may take missing a dose and experiencing the benzo withdrawal symptoms or verbalized concern from an attentive medical professional before the problem is even discovered.

 2. Withdrawal Can Be Dangerous